GenerationSoftware/pt-v5-autotasks-monorepo/README.md

 ## Installation

-This library uses `yalc` to manage local dependencies.
-Make sure to run `yarn yalcadd` after install to setup local dependencies.
+1. This library uses `yalc` to manage local dependencies.
+You will need to clone the `v5-utils-js` repo and publish it (you can publish it using `yarn start` after `yarn install` in the `v5-utils-js` directory).

+2. Following that, make sure to run `yarn yalcadd` before installing to setup local dependencies.

+3. Finally, run `yarn install` in the root of this package.
+You can now run `yarn start` in any of the subpackages.

 ## Development